Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-As an application, we give a combinatorial proof of the following: \begin{corollary} The tensor product $\widehat{CFDD}(\iz)\boxtimes\widehat{CFAA}(\iz)$ is homotopy equivalent to $\mathbb{I}$. \end{corollary} \begin{proof} Directly check each of the conditions in Lemma \ref{lem:idrecognize1}.
-For Condition (ID-2), we use the relative grading on $\widehat{CFAA}(\iz)$ with all generators having grading zero.
-For Condition (ID-3), use the type $AA$ arrows computed here.
-For (ID-4), we note that attaching a pointed matched circle above or below $\slz$ does not affect the ordering of the intervals within $\slz$ that is used to describe the homotopy, so the type $AA$ action restricted to $\slz$ is the same as before. \end{proof}
+As an application, we give a combinatorial proof of the following: \begin{corollary} The tensor product $\hataa(\iz)\boxtimes\hatdd(\iz)$ is homotopy equivalent to $\mathbb{I}$. \end{corollary} \begin{proof} Directly check each of the conditions in Lemma \ref{lem:idrecognize1}.
+For Condition (ID-2), we use the refined relative grading on $\hataa(\iz)$ with all generators having grading zero.
+For Condition (ID-3), use the type $\AA$ arrows computed here.
+For (ID-4), use the stabilization property of $\hataa(\iz)$ discussed at the end of Section \ref{sec:cfaaconstruction}. \end{proof}